buuug7/notes/css/basic.md

 li: first-child {
   background: red;
 }

 li: last-child {
   background: green;
 }
 ```

-### :nth-child
+#### :nth-child

-This pseudo-class is a more global version of `: first-child` and `: last-child`. with `: nth: child`, your can calculate which child element you want to target.
+This pseudo-class is a more global version of `:first-child` and `:last-child`. with `:nth-child`, your can calculate which child element you want to target.

 ```css
 /* target the second element */